mjwagner/haptic-for-mice/Readme.txt

 Skilled reaching tasks for head-fixed mice using a robotic manipulandum.
 Nature Protocols.
 MJ Wagner, J Savall, TH Kim, MJ Schnitzer, L Luo

 This publication also describes the operation of the code.
+A PDF of the software operation is provided in SuppMethod.pdf.
 In brief, the project is opened via "Robot_NP.lvproj," and code is run on a standard PC ("UI Main.vi"), an RT-PC ("RT Main.vi"), and an FPGA ("FPGA main.vi")

+The software was written in LabView 2019 32-bit.

-A brief listing of several other project components:
+A brief listing of all other project components:
-DataRecord.ctl - this typedef control specifies which variables are written to disk

-TrialListElements.ctl - this typedef control specifies the values used to parametrize trial types

-trial type.ctl - this typedef control specifies the set of possible trial types.
-Users can add additional trial types and define their movement conditions in computeTorque.vi

-computeTorque.vi - this VI, which is executed once per ms, takes the instantaneous robot position and computes the desired instantaneous force applied to the handle.
-This varies by trial type.
-Users can add additional trial types associated with arbitrary force patterns, which are simple MATLAB-syntax mathematical expressions.

-enc2theta.vi, theta2enc.vi, inverse.vi, forward.vi - these VIs perform kinematic transformations
+Typedef Controls folder: these do not need to be accessed to operate the device, but can be edited to extend functionality.
+Typedefs do not define variables, they define custom data types, as structures with individually accessible, named & typed variables.
+Editing a typedef redefines all instances of the custom data type in each subvi and across the devices. rewtype                 specifies different reward contingencies TrialListElements       specifies the values used to parametrize trial types robot state             state machine values for RT Main commands                list of operations that can be executed in the RT Main via instruction from UI Main trial type              list of trial types internalstate           state machine values for UI Main TrialParams             set of parameters passed from UI Main to RT Main DataRecord              specifies the set of variables that gets written to disk frontpanelrobotparams   Virtual friction magnitude, plus constants that parametrize the "virtual track" mechanics

+Helper Functions folder on PC.
+Also do not need to be directly accessed to operate the device. computeTurnTarget       for turning movement trials, determines the rewarded end location ReadTrialList           reads trial list text file into the TrialListElements typedef cluster uniqueFile              makes sure file name doesn't exist, or appends numbers computeReward           calculates amount of time to open solenoid based on trial contingencies

+Additional typedef controls on cRIO:
+MvmtHistory             Buffered kinematic variables to propagate from one RT execution cycle to the next RobotParams             Set of constants that define robot kinematic geometry

+Additional helper functions on cRIO: computeTorque.vi        Uses present and past instantaneous position/velocity to compute desired force, depending on trial type forward.vi              Forward kinematics transformation inverse.vi              Inverse kinematics transformation enc2theta.vi            Encoder counts to joint angles theta2enc.vi            Joint angles to encoder counts

 ***
 In addition, there is one MATLAB file:
-Force_from_Current.m - this post-hoc computation can be used to use the recorded motor currents to estimate the cartesian force applied at the robot handle.
+Force_from_Current.m - this post-hoc computation uses the recorded motor currents to estimate the cartesian force applied at the robot handle.